btamit/summer-camp-client/README.md

 # Summer Camp School

 A Summer Camp School website that has been built with React, React Router Dom & used firebase for authentication purpose and It is a fall stack project.
+I have used express for server and mongodb for database.

 ## Mainly, It is an educational  platform.